FIP in Cats: What You Need to Know

 Why does feline coronavirus cause feline infectious peritonitis?

-So how does a seemingly harmless virus turn into a more dangerous strain, capable of activating a disease that is fatal for most cats?
+So how does a seemingly harmless virus turn into a more dangerous strain, capable of activating a disease that, without treatment, is fatal for most cats?
 As the feline coronavirus starts to replicate inside your cat’s body, mutations might occur.
 Scientists don’t know yet what is causing these mutations, but a weak immune system, stress and even age (with younger cats being more susceptible to FIP virus) have been proposed as possible explanations.

 One of these mutations can turn the feline coronavirus into the feline infectious peritonitis virus which, instead of remaining confined to the intestinal tract, infects blood cells that then travel throughout the entire body.
 The immune system should be able to intervene at this point and fight off the infection, but if this does not happen, the cat will develop feline infectious peritonitis.

 So, even if the cat becomes infected with the FIP virus, it does not necessarily follow that they will suffer from the FIP disease.
 A strong immune system will be able to stop the illness from being triggered.
-However, this means that young and old kittens with weaker immune responses are less likely to stop the virus and FIP will be triggered as a consequence.
+However, this means that young and old kittens with weaker immune responses are less likely to stop the virus and FIP may be triggered as a consequence.
 Despite this, the disease luckily remains quite rare in cats.

 What are the symptoms of FIP in cats?